The Importance of Trees

 You can help keep our city green by participating in the City of Edmonton’s Rain Garden in a Box project.
 A rain garden is a landscaped area that collects, absorbs and filters stormwater runoff from rooftops, driveways, patios and other hard surfaces that don’t allow water to soak in.

 Want to learn more about how to build a rain garden in your yard to capture your roof runoff?
-Visit the Rain Garden in a Box website.
+Click here.